bimobject/docs/docs/documentation/settings/manage-team.md

 ![Image of the invite button](/images/settings/invite-user-button.jpg)

-This will open a modal window where you can enter the email address of the user you want to invite.
+This will open a sidepanel where you can enter the email address of the user you want to invite.

 ![Image of the invite modal](/images/settings/invite-modal.jpg)